friflo/ECS-wiki/README.md

 > [Relations](docs/relations.md) to add multiple *"components"* to an entity.
 > Relations are not implemented as components to avoid *archetype fragmentation*.

-> [Hierarchy / Scene tree](docs/entity.md#hierarchy) used to setup a child/parent relationship between entities.
-> An entity in the hierarchy provide direct access to its children and parent.

 > [Systems](docs/systems.md) are optional.
 They are used to group queries or custom operations.
 > Systems support logging and realtime monitoring to find bottlenecks.

+> [Hierarchy / Scene tree](docs/entity.md#hierarchy) used to setup a child/parent relationship between entities.
+> An entity in the hierarchy provide direct access to its children and parent.

+> [JSON Serialization](docs/entity.md#json-serialization) to serialize entities or the entire EntityStore as JSON.

 ## Library features

 > 100% verifiably safe 🔒 C#.
-No [*unsafe code*](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code).
+No [*unsafe code*](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code)
+> or natives bindings.
-> This avoids surprises getting *segmentation faults* or *access violations* leading to instant process termination.
+> This prevents *segmentation faults* or *access violations* crashing a process instantaneously.

 > Aims for 100% test coverage: See [![codecov](https://img.shields.io/codecov/c/gh/friflo/Friflo.Engine.ECS?logo=codecov&logoColor=white&label=codecov)](https://app.codecov.io/gh/friflo/Friflo.Engine.ECS/tree/main/src/ECS)